CelumNev/Zorara-Executor/README.md

 2. Extract the contents of the downloaded ZIP file to a location of your choice on your device.

 **Overview of Zorara Executor:**
-**Solara Executor** is a state-of-the-art tool for executing Roblox scripts, engineered for optimal performance, robust security, and user-friendliness.
+**Zorara Executor** is a state-of-the-art tool for executing Roblox scripts, engineered for optimal performance, robust security, and user-friendliness.
 It’s meticulously designed to be fully compatible with the latest updates from Roblox, making it the preferred choice for gamers, developers, and modding enthusiasts looking to elevate their Roblox gameplay experience. 🔥

 **Keywords:** Roblox script executor, advanced scripting tool, Roblox exploits, modding utilities, script execution engine, game enhancements, Roblox cheat tools, modding Roblox 2025.